 By using a layered approach and combining different identification methods, crypto platforms can rest assured that their customers are who they say they are.
 While a selfie in isolation may not keep the fraudsters at bay, when combined with video identification, in addition to collecting official documents, it forms part of a solid and robust KYC process.

 KYC processes must be painless for the user, and take place in a user-friendly environment to keep the onboarding experience as seamless and intuitive as possible.
 Automated identity verification, powered by artificial intelligence and combined with screening mechanisms and geolocation checks, provide an unparalleled solution to mitigate risks brought by fraudsters trying to circumvent KYC processes.

 Respecting these conventions will allow exchanges to participate in the democratization and mass adoption of cryptocurrencies, while deterring fraudsters.

 Cryptocurrency platforms & KYC mechanisms.

 Although it is still possible to buy crypto without completing a KYC check, it is a more complicated and risky thing to do (as such platforms offer no protection if something was to go wrong), when compared with an exchange that complies with KYC requirements.

-Crypto actors evolving on the European market now have to comply with the European Union’s Fifth Anti-Money Laundering Directive (AMLD5).
-For this reason, it may be the best time for these platforms to re-think and enhance KYC and AML procedures (see our Crypto KYC Page), which will ultimately bring a benefit to both the users and the platform itself.
+Crypto firms expanding into the European market now have to comply with the European Union’s Fifth Anti-Money Laundering Directive (AMLD5).
+As such, platforms should take steps to enhance their KYC and AML procedures (see our Crypto KYC Page), which will ultimately benefit both the users, and the platform itself.

 What can traditional banking learn from crypto exchanges?
-Check out our Fintech Spotlight Interview with crypto and compliance consultant, Brandi Reynolds, CAMS-Audit, CCI, CCCE at Bates Group.
+Check out our Fintech Spotlight Interview with crypto and compliance consultant, Brandi Reynolds.

 Crypto in KYC — Growth through trust.